Ejjaffe/unzipper/README.md

 3) Install python 2.7 (or higher) if you don't have it.

 4) Run unzipper.py in an IDE, via CMD (cd copy/paste/dir/with/zips/here; python unzipper.py), or by double-clicking it.

-### Basic Computer Users:

-1) Install python 2.7 (or higher) if you don't have it.

-2) Create a text file in the directory containing some zip files.

-3) Copy-paste the contents of unzipper.py into this text file

-4) Save it as "unzipper.py".

-5) Double click unzipper.py to run it.

 ## Notes
 Unzipper.py is designed to work for python versions 2.7 (most common for old systems) to 3.8 (the most recent one).
 It only imports standard packages, so there's no need to *pip install* anything.